-Health authorities in East and Southeast Asian countries have issued issuing public warnings about the Zika virus and urged people to take measures to reduce the chances of infection, as they prepare for the possible spread of the virus from other countries.
+Health authorities in East and Southeast Asian countries have issued public warnings about the Zika virus and urged people to take measures to reduce the chances of infection, as they prepare for the possible spread of the virus from other countries.

 Most cases of the mosquito-borne virus have occurred in Central and South America, especially Brazil where it has been linked to an increase in the number of cases of microcephaly in pregnant women, a condition where babies are born with small heads and often have neurological disorders.